About Tuberculosis (TB)

 • Yes!

-TB remains one of the deadliest infectious diseases in the world.
+• TB disease remains one of the deadliest infectious diseases in the world.

 • Who is most affected by TB?

-• In contact with health systems that are under-resourced
+• are in contact with health systems that are under-resourced.

-These factors make TB not just a medical issue, but also a social justice issue!
+These factors make TB disease not just a medical issue, but also a social justice issue!

-• Excluding people from care doesn't just put them at risk, it puts public health at risk too!
-The NHS provides free TB diagnosis and treatment to everyone, regardless of immigration status, because controlling TB is a national health priority.
+• Excluding people from care doesn't just put them at risk, it puts public health at risk too.

 No one should be afraid to seek care!